Piyamas-Ch/Fibre-model/README.md

 The COMSOL simulation parameter can be found in 'ComsolPara.txt'.

-  COMSOL file can be adjustable for both step-index and graded-index tapered fibre by changing the parameters.
+  COMSOL file is adjustable for both step-index and graded-index tapered fibre by changing the parameters.
 The COMSOL file is 2DTaperFinal.mph